 Karishma Patel is a Ph.D. candidate at the Pardee RAND Graduate School and an assistant policy researcher at the RAND Corporation.
 She specializes in international relations and development, environmental and climate change, emerging technology, urban issues, and natural resource management across Asia, Africa, Central America, and the Caribbean.

-She has over ten years of experience developing collaborative strategies and frameworks, building partnerships, and conducting evaluations to support global programs and local interventions.
+She has more than ten years of experience developing collaborative strategies and frameworks, building partnerships, and conducting evaluations to support global programs and local interventions.
 Her research currently contributes to disaster recovery planning, understanding urban technologies and risk governance in cities, documenting climate change adaptation in developing countries, and evaluating poverty reduction interventions for marginalized urban populations.

 Prior to RAND, Patel worked on a series of projects and programs for USAID, NASA, and the French Red Cross.
 Using participatory planning and research methods, she worked with governments in Asia and Africa to incorporate earth sciences and geospatial technologies in decisionmaking; supported community-led water and sanitation project in remote villages in Guyana; and researched behaviors related to the spread of HIV/AIDS in fishing communities in western Kenya.